 Welia Health has implemented universal masking

 Please bring a mask with you when visiting our facilities, if you do not have a mask, we can provide one for you.
-Wearing a mask is required upon entrance into any of our facilities, including when you are in the patient’s room.
+Wearing a mask is required upon entry into any of our facilities, including when you are in the patient’s room.